Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Days on Market: The Buyer's Advantage

-At a median of 92 days on market, Saratoga Springs townhomes are sitting significantly longer than the frenzied pace of 2021 and 2022.
+At a median of 92 days on market, Saratoga Springs townhomes are sitting significantly longer than Lehi (31 days) or Eagle Mountain (39 days).
 This matters for buyers in concrete ways:

-On r/RealEstate and Utah County Facebook groups, first-time buyers frequently express anxiety about missing out — that the market is too competitive to pause and think.
+On r/RealEstate and Utah County Facebook groups, first-time buyers frequently express anxiety about missing out.
 The Saratoga Springs townhome data doesn't support that anxiety.
 This is a buyer's market in this segment.
 Slow down, be thorough, and negotiate.

 The Size Story: Townhomes That Live Like Houses